Irrationality of degenerations of Fano varieties: Couples and toroidal geometry

 \begin{prop} Let $(X, D)$ be a toroidal couple, and let $F$ be a divisor over $X$.
 Then the log discrepancy $a(F, X, D)$ is a non-negative integer; in particular, if $F$ is a divisor over $X$ with $a(F, X, D)<1$, then $a(F, X, D)=0$.
 Moreover, if $(X, D)$ is a strict toroidal couple, and if $F$ is a divisor over $X$ with $a(F, X, D) = 0$, then $F\to \centre_X F$ has irreducible and rational general closed fibres. \end{prop}

 \begin{proof} If $(X, D)$ is a toroidal couple, by Lemma~\ref{toroidal-normal-lc}, $K_X +D$ is Cartier, and $(X,D)$ is an lc pair, so $a(F, X, D)$ is a non-negative integer.
-Now, we assume that $(X, D)$ is a strict toroidal couple and that $a(F, X, D)=0$.
+Now we assume that $(X, D)$ is a strict toroidal couple and that $a(F, X, D)=0$.

-\emph{Step 1}.
-Shrinking $X$ around the generic point of $\centre_X F$, by \cite[page 195]{KKMB}, there exist a normal affine toric variety $W$ and an \'etale morphism $p\colon X\to W$ such that $X\times_Y C$ is equal to $D$, where $C$ is the reduction of complement of the torus of $W$.
+\emph{Step~1}.
+After shrinking $X$ around the generic point of $\centre_X F$, by \cite[page~195]{KKMB}, there exist a normal affine toric variety $W$ and an \'etale morphism $p\colon X\to W$ such that $X\times_W C$ is equal to $D$, where $C$ is the reduction of the complement of the torus of $W$.

 Let $X'\to X$ be a log resolution such that $F$ is a nonsingular divisor on $X'$.
 Denote by $\eta_F$ the generic point of $F$.
-By \cite[Lemma 2.22]{Kol_singularities_of_MMP}, there exists a morphism $W_n\to W$, which is the composite of a sequence of blowing ups, such that \begin{itemize} \item [(i)] there exists an induced rational map $f_n\colon X'\dashrightarrow W_n$, and \item [(ii)] the image $f_n(\eta_F)$ is a codimension one regular point of $W_n$. \end{itemize} By taking a further log resolution of $W_n$, we can assume that $W_n$ is also smooth.
+By \cite[Lemma~2.22]{Kol_singularities_of_MMP}, there exists a morphism $W_n\to W$, which is the composite of a sequence of blow-ups, such that \begin{itemize} \item [(i)] there exists an induced rational map $f_n\colon X'\dashrightarrow W_n$, whose domain of definition contains a neighbourhood of $\eta_F$, and \item [(ii)] the image $f_n(\eta_F)$ is a codimension one regular point of $W_n$. \end{itemize} By taking a further log resolution of $W_n$, we can assume that $W_n$ is also smooth.
 Taking the fibre product gives an induced rational map $f_n'\colon X'\dashrightarrow X\times_W W_n$.
 We include a commutative diagram for convenience of readers as follows.